ohlerlab/clip_pipeline/README.md

 # CLIP description

 CLIP is a series of methods of determining RNA-binding protein (RBP) binding sites on the transcriptome.
-It uses UV crosslinking to covalently attach RBPs to RNA, which can be enhanced using nucleotide analogs such is 4-thiouridine (called PAR-CLIP).
-The RNA-protein complexes are digested with RNase to create a short footprint, enirched by immunoprecipitation of the RBP and sequenced.
+It uses UV crosslinking to covalently attach RBPs to RNA, which can be enhanced using nucleotide analogs such as 4-thiouridine (called PAR-CLIP).
+The RNA-protein complexes are digested with RNase to create a short footprint, enriched by immunoprecipitation of the RBP and sequenced.
 This pipeline provides tools for mapping of Illumina-sequenced CLIP libraries and calling the RBP binding sites.

 ### Step 1.
 Adapter trimming

 rule: cutadapt

 Different CLIP protocols use custom sequencing adapters, as well as standard Illumina small RNA sequencing adapters.
 We tried to include most common adapter sequences into the pipeline, so this step does not have to be modified if multiple different CLIP experiments need to be processed together.
 It is always advisable to check the output of the adapter trimming.
-If most reads did not contain one of the adapters, the adapter sequence is possibly missing from the pipeline and needs to be added in the config file.
+If most reads did not contain one of the adapters, the adapter sequence is possibly missing from the pipeline and needs to be added to the config file.

 ### Step 2.
 Collapsing identical reads

 rule: collapse_reads

 Identical reads which are an artifact of PCR duplication need to be removed before further processing.
-Modern CLIP libraries usually have unique molecular identifiers (4-7 N bases at the end of the adapters) which help to identify if reads with identical sequence were independent molecules before the PCR.
+Modern CLIP libraries usually have unique molecular identifiers (4-7 N bases at the end of the adapters) which help to identify if reads with identical sequences were independent molecules before the PCR.
 UMI-tools can then be used to deduplicate the reads.
-Older CLIP libraries do not contain UMIs, and the most conservative way in this case is to collapse all idenitcal reads.
-The latter step is implemented in this pipeline to make it compatbile with the older libraries.
+Older CLIP libraries do not contain UMIs, and the most conservative way in this case is to collapse all identical reads.
+The latter step is implemented in this pipeline to make it compatible with the older libraries.

 To Do: add umi-tools rules